-Positional chess is linked to the core understanding of the game and perhaps the hardest part of chess to improve.
-You can work on tactics, endgames and opening theory all you want, but that won’t help you at building your positional understanding.
-Positional understanding is something which comes with experience and requires special attention for most players.
+Positional chess is linked to the core understanding of the game and perhaps the hardest part of chess to improve You can work on tactics, endgames and opening theory all you want, but that won’t help you at building your positional understanding.
+Positional understanding is something that comes with experience and requires special attention for most players.

 Is it the opening knowledge, tactical wisdom or endgames skill?
 No. It is the understanding of positions on a very fundamental level, or what’s called the positional understanding.